Where to elope in Oklahoma

 If your marriage will be in a different county than where you live, always make sure to visit that county’s website or call their office to make sure you get your marriage license with no issues!
 If you obtain your license from Oklahoma County, it’s good for up to 10 days from the date issued.
 Always chat with your county clerk if you have any questions on paperwork, or check out my super in-depth post here about eloping in Oklahoma!

-If you’re planning to elope, but. just haven’t figured out where to elope in Oklahoma, are still searching for the best spot to say “I do,” or just need some help, have some questions, or just don’t know where to start… shoot me an email!
-I love helping my couples identify unique ways to celebrate and plan their dream day, their way.
+Even if you’ve always wanted to elope, or are just figuring it out, there’s so many ways to celebrate your day in the best way for you.
+If you’re still searching for the perfect elopement location in Oklahoma to say.
+“I do”, need some help, have some questions, or just have NO idea where to start… shoot me an email!
+I love helping my couples come up with unique ways to celebrate and plan their dream day, their way.

 And if you’re looking for an amazing photographer to capture your dream day, look no further.
-I think you’re in the right place. 😉 Get in touch and let’s get to planning!
+You’re definitely in the right place. 😉